frankjentsch/copy-custom-data/README.md

 8. Back in the app *Communication Arrangements*, press the Save button.
 9. For later reference in the application job to trigger the tenant copy, you need the Communication Arrangement ID `TENANT_COPY_TST`.

+### Visibility of the Database Tables to be Copied

+The affected database tables defined in the templates need to be accessable for the utility.
+As explained in the section 'Download' above, the usage of a separate new software component `ZCCSD` is recommend.
+Following this guidance lead to the situation, that the database tables to be copied are located in another custom software component.
+To make these tables accessable for the utility, you need to expose them.
+You could either C1-release each relevant table in ADT via view *Properties*, tab *API State* or - that's the recommendation - you could create a +Software Component Relation* object per custom software component having database tables.
+These ADT objects need to point to the software component `ZCCSD`.
+With +Software Component Relations*, the utility can access the database tables.
+The relation objects need to exist in both systems, of the source and of the target tenant.

 ## How to obtain support
 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.